Just For Fun February 10, 2014Posted by nrhatch in Fun & Games, Humor, Joke, Vegetarian Recipes.

 Tags: Hummus, Recipes, Sour Cream, Tortilla chip, Vegetarian Recipes

-For a appetizer that’s almost as easy to serve as chips and salsa:
+For an appetizer that’s almost as easy to serve as pita chips and hummus . . .

 Spread leftover dip on softened tortillas to make Veggie Wraps.